AschX-Dev/TV-management-System/RAILWAY_DEPLOYMENT_GUIDE.md

    npm start
    ```

+**Important:** If you get a build error like "npm: not found", Railway needs additional configuration.
+The project includes `railpack-plan.json` and `railway.json` files to help Railway understand the project structure.

 **Narration:** "We need to tell Railway where our backend code lives and how to start it."

 ---